Future-whitehat7/Cardgame/monte-game.md

 - display the card detail when its clicked    (3)
 - shuffle through the array                (4)
-- (Figureout)- how to shuffle cards before they are dynamically created  (5) -create message popup showing the cards details.
+- (Figureout)- how to shuffle cards before they are dynamically created  (5)
+- create message popup showing the cards details.
 (6)
 - check to see if the card is clicked correctly		(7)
 - create a win / lose function.
 (8)